 Wahpeton is a somewhat small city located in the state of North Dakota.
 With a population of 7,830 people and three constituent neighborhoods, Wahpeton is the tenth largest community in North Dakota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wahpeton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Wahpeton is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Wahpeton who work in office and administrative support (10.79%), healthcare (8.22%), and management occupations (8.13%).
+Because occupations involving physical labor dominate the local economy, Wahpeton is generally considered to be a blue-collar town.
+36.56% of the Wahpeton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Wahpeton is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Wahpeton who work in office and administrative support (10.90%), management occupations (8.08%), and healthcare (7.31%).